OmTarawneh/gh-search-code-challenge/README.md

 - The application comes with unit tests, though not for all components, as some are excluded for timing measurement purposes.
 However, significant components have test coverage.

-- Not all component can be tested because there are some known issues with Next 13 for RCS. [issue](https://github.com/vercel/next.js/issues/47299)
+- Not all components can be tested due to known issues with Next.js 13 for RCS.
+For more details, see the [issue](https://github.com/vercel/next.js/issues/47299).

+## Technology Stack

+The application was developed using the following technologies:

+- TypeScript
+- Next.js 13
+- Mobx
+- Material UI

 ## Getting Started